MrRazamataz/notes/Science/Biology/Variation.md

 ## Variation:

-### Organisms of the same species have differnces:
+### Organisms of the same species have differences:

 A cat looks different to a duck because they are different species.
 Orangisms of the same species will usually look at *least* slightly different.
 For eg, hair and eye colour.